By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 anyQuote onSuccess { println(_) }

-combinator is used purely for side-effecting purposes.
+The andThen combinator is used purely for side-effecting purposes.

 It returns a new future with exactly the same result as the current